 Watch more videos

-The competition will have a maximum of 40 teams and each team must compromise three or four dogs of the same breed, each with their own handler.
+The competition has a maximum of 40 teams and each team must compromise three or four dogs of the same breed, each with their own handler.

 The Kennel Club Accredited Instructors Scheme (KCAI Scheme) recognises and promotes dog training instructors, who have undertaken to abide by the scheme’s code of practice which has the welfare, care and needs of the dog at heart.